jnicho02/skill-sample-nodejs-hello-world/instructions/8-serverless.md

 	Change the model definition to replace the invocation name and the sample phrase for each intent.
 Repeat the operation for each locale you are planning to support.

-4. Remember to re-deploy your skill and lambda function for your changes to take effect.
+4. Remember to re-deploy your skill and Lambda function for your changes to take effect.

 	```bash
 	$ ask deploy